aamiri42/aamiri42/README.md

-# Hi, I'm Alex Amiri
+# Hi, I'm Alexander Amiri

 Data Scientist with 2+ years of experience building end-to-end ML systems — from data pipelines to production — including LLM pipelines for clinical data at UCSF, a live MLOps platform serving daily predictions, and fraud detection across 6.3M+ transactions.